 | Council of the EU position | In progress |

-| Trilogue — negotiation between Parliament, Council, and Commission | In progress — no concluded date announced |
+| Trilogue — negotiation between Parliament, Council, and Commission | Completed — provisional agreement reached 7 May 2026 |

-| Formal adoption by Parliament and Council | Not yet |
+| Formal adoption by Parliament and Council | Expected ~June 2026 |

-| Publication in the Official Journal of the EU | Not yet |
+| Publication in the Official Journal of the EU | Expected ~July 2026 |

 | Entry into force | Not yet |